 (but yes - apparently with a good enough driver can

-be done in a Pajero - we just tested ;-)
+be done in an old Pajero - we just tested ;-)

 Full detail of this track (and all the others on the Peninsula) are in